mageplaza/magento-2-shop-by-brand-graphql/README.md

-# Magento 2 Shop By Brand GraphQL/PWA
+# Magento 2 Shop By Brand GraphQL

 **Magento 2 Shop By Brand GraphQL is now a part of Mageplaza Shop By Brand extension that supports GraphQL features.** This supports PWA compatibility with a lot of advantages and convenience.
 The extension supports getting and pushing data on the website with GraphQl, this support for PWA Studio.